salabim/simply_black/README.md

 Configuration (settings and selected files/folders) can be saved to a json file, to be used later.

-The program loads the file simply_black.json upon startup, if available.
+The program loads the file `simply_black.json` upon startup, if available.

 It is also possible to start simply_black with a given configuration file.

 Installation
 ------------
-The file simply_black.py can be downloaded from GitHub.
+The file `simply_black.py` can be downloaded from GitHub.
 This file requires MySimpleGUI and PySimpleGUI to be isntalled (both are available on GitHub or PyPI).

-Alternatively, there's a file simply_black_embedded, which has the packages MySimpleGUI and PySimpleGUI embedded.
+Alternatively, there's a `file simply_black_embedded,py`, which has the packages MySimpleGUI and PySimpleGUI embedded.

 Why MySimpleGUI?
 ----------------